LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/SMS/sms-connector.md

 It's always important to ensure that your SMS operations meet local regulations and guidelines.
 For more information on compliance, read our best practices for complying with text messaging regulations [here](messaging-channels-sms-complying-with-sms-regulations.html).

 **Please note:** The character limit for messages sent on the SMS channel by agents is 1600.
 The character limit for messages sent by consumers is 5000.

+## **How does LiveEngage treat multi-segmented SMS messages?**

+Multi-segmented SMS messages are messages that are counted as multiple SMS messages at the time they are sent because they contain a large number of characters.

+LiveEngage does not consolidate or separate SMS multi-segment messages.
+Consolidation depends on the 3rd party SMS providers.

+* **Twilio** consolidates multi-segment SMS messages before sending them to LiveEngage.
+So the entire multi-segment SMS is treated as a single message in LiveEngage.
+* **Open Market** sends LiveEngage each of the segments of a multi-segment SMS separately.
+Therefore each segment is treated as a separate message in LiveEngage.